-The availability of health care coverage options may impact RWHAP service needs and how services are provided in jurisdictions.
+The availability of health care coverage options have an impact on RWHAP service needs and how services are provided in jurisdictions.

-- 1) Provide an overall description of health care coverage options available to PLWH in the jurisdiction. - a) Explain how coverage options in the jurisdiction impact access to direct health care services and health outcomes. - 2) Describe how changes in the health care landscape affects the following: - Service provision and the complexity of providing care to PLWH in the EMA/TGA. - b) Changes in RWHAP Part A allocations, including activities related to health insurance premium and cost sharing assistance.
+- 1) Provide an overall description of health care coverage options available to PLWH in the jurisdiction. - a) Explain how coverage options in the jurisdiction negatively or positively influence access to direct health care services and health outcomes. - 2) Describe how changes in the health care landscape affect the following: - a) Service provision and the complexity of providing care to PLWH in the EMA/TGA. - b) Changes in RWHAP Part A allocations, including activities related to health insurance premium and cost sharing assistance.